rry6/bonobud/README.md

 We (3 college freshmen) are currently on our 3rd week of developing this platform!
 This is still a work in progress, please excuse the appearance and any bugs before it is released.
 To be released by early July!

 Ann: has been managing Firebase implementation and data storage of matcher and donor information.
-She wrote both matcher.js and donor.js (works with matcher.html and donor.html respectively) to store matcher and donor data from the user forms.
-She also created a basic search and filter function to show matchers the different donor requests.
+She wrote both matcher.js and donor.js (works with matcher.html and donor.html respectively) to store and display matcher/donor data from the user forms.
+She also created her own basic search and filter function to show matchers the different donor requests.

 Rishab: has been working on front end development with Bootstrap.
 He wrote all the html docs and is looking to reorganize the site.